RMerl/asuswrt-merlin/README-merlin.txt

    - User-provided SSL certificate

-A few features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware:
+Some features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware:

 - HTTPS webui